Difference Between Bounteous and Bountiful

 What is Bounteous?

-Bounteous is an adjective that is derived from the root word bounty which is a noun.
+Bounteous is an adjective derived from the root word bounty, a noun.

-By the addition of the suffix -ous to the word bounty, we get the descriptive word bounteous.
+By adding the suffix -ous to the word bounty, we get the descriptive word bounteous.

-It is not common to see bounteous being used in a sentence casually because people still don’t think it is a real word.
+It is uncommon to see bounteous being used casually in a sentence because people still don’t think it is an accurate word.

 It is a qualitative description and an open adjective used for describing the goodness or generosity of someone.

-Bounteous means generous and not in a quantitative manner but a highly qualitative one.
+Bounteous means generous and not in a quantitative manner but in a highly qualitative one.

-Due to the ignorance of people regarding English grammar, people don’t commonly use bounteous in a sentence.
+Due to people’s ignorance regarding English grammar, people don’t commonly use bounteous in a sentence.

 They instead use the synonym word generous.
-Sam is very generous is as same as Sam is very bounteous.
+Sam is very helpful is as same as Sam is very bounteous.

 It shows the willingness of someone to openly give or gift something to someone without considering the money factor.

-Ross is a very bounteous man as he gave the charity a couple of thousand rupees without even thinking straight out of his pocket.
+Ross is a very bounteous man who gave the charity a couple of thousand rupees without even thinking straight out of his pocket.

-This sentence shows the clear meaning of bounteous being explained in other words.
+This sentence shows the precise meaning of bounteous being explained in other words.

-Being inconsiderate could be seen as an opposite to the word bounteous.
+Being inconsiderate could be seen as the opposite of the word bounteous.

-On Halloween, Sarah gave out a bounteous amount of candy to the orphanage.
+On Halloween, Sarah gave the orphanage a bounteous amount of candy.

-This statement depicts not Sarah’s quality but describes the quantity of candy given out by her.
+This statement depicts not Sarah’s quality but describes the quantity of candy she gave.

-This gift by her is a huge amount or in other words a generous amount of candy.
-It is seen as a gift from her in a very generous manner.
+This gift by her is a vast amount or, a generous amount of candy.
+It is seen as a gift from her in a very helpful manner.

 What is Bountiful?

-Bountiful is an adjective of the noun bounty that is commonly seen used in the English language besides a quantitative analysis.
+Bountiful is an adjective of the noun bounty commonly used in the English language besides a quantitative analysis.

 It is formed by adding the -ful suffix to the root word bounty.

-While being used in a sentence the word bountiful always describes the quantity of something.
+While used in a sentence, the word bountiful always describes the quantity of something.

-This could be used to signify the fullness of something that is being given as a gift or the abundance of any substance, say in nature.
+This could signify the fullness of something being given as a gift or the abundance of any substance, say in nature.

 Sam had a bountiful harvest at his wheat field this harvest year.

-This statement goes on to indicate the greater quantity of wheat that Sam might have had at his farm when compared to the harvest of other farmers in the area.
+This statement indicates the greater quantity of wheat that Sam might have had at his farm compared to the harvest of other farmers in the area.

 Mike had been seen unloading bountiful malt made from barley and rye onto this truck.